LongNet: Scaling Transformers to 1B Tokens with Dilated Attention

 Dilated Attention

-With dilated attention, we take the input sequence and do input segmentation to split it into equal segments, so in the image below we get three segment of size 4 for a 12 tokens input.
-The attention is calculated separately for each segment, so here we would get three attention matrices of size 4 by 4, rather than 12 by 12 as before.
+With dilated attention, we take the input sequence and divide it into equal segments.
+In the example below we get three segment of size 4 for a 12 tokens input.
+We calculate the attention separately for each segment.
+In the example below, we get three attention matrices of size 4 X 4, rather than 12 X 12 as before.

 Dilate Attention - Input Segmentation